lucabol/GuruFollower/Readme.md

 # GuruFollower

 Uses the [SEC 13F filings](https://www.sec.gov/answers/form13f.htm) to show the current portfolios for your chosen institutional investors, their position changes from the previous quarter and a cumulative portfolio consisting of all their positions.
-Something akin to [DataRoma](http://www.dataroma.com/m/home.php) or [GuruFocus](http://www.gurufocus.com/).
+Something akin to [DataRoma](http://www.dataroma.com/m/home.php) or [GuruFocus](http://www.gurufocus.com/), less feature rich, but more customizable as you have the code.

 It can be run either from the command line or deployed to Azure as a web application using Azure Functions, DocumentDB and Azure Queue as backend.

 ### Todo

+0. Make installing the app simpler by automating the steps below
-1. Medium - Implement some form of identity so that each person connecting to the web site has its own list of gurus
+1. Implement some form of identity so that each person connecting to the web site has its own list of gurus
+2. Do a security review (i.e. any SQL injection kind of attack accessing DocumentDB?
+How to remove the Function Key from javascript?)
-2. Hard - Implement the concept of groups so that each user can create sub-lists of gurus according to whatever criteria they choose
+2. Implement the concept of groups so that each user can create sub-lists of gurus according to whatever criteria they choose
-3. Easy - Implement history for each position in the web app as presented in the console app so that you can see the history of buying and selling for a guru for a position
+3. Implement history for each position in the web app as presented in the console app so that you can see the history of buying and selling for a guru for a position

 ## Getting Started